-This comprehensive First Timer’s Guide was created to help make your first visit with us a great one.
-Reading and reviewing the information included in this Guide will get you prepared and ready for your skiing or snowboarding adventure at Appalachian Ski Mtn.
+This comprehensive First Timer’s Guide was created to make your first visit with us a great one.
+Reviewing the information below will help you prepare for your skiing or snowboarding adventure.

 A very high percentage of people who only try skiing or snowboarding once don’t return because they have not allowed enough time to developed the skills to enjoy the sport.
 For the average person, it takes 3 times to be comfortable and in control on more difficult terrain.

 Being out and enjoying the crisp refreshing mountain air is part of the excitement of skiing.
 By wearing the appropriate clothing you will stay comfortable and warm no matter what the winter weather conditions may be.
-Listed below are some suggestions regarding clothing:
+Below are some suggestions regarding clothing:

-- Dress in layers.
-This allows you to adjust your clothing as the temperature changes throughout the day.
+- Dressings in layers allows you to adjust your clothing as the temperature changes throughout the day.
 The two most important layers are the one closest to your skin and the outermost layer.
 The best underwear is absorbent and “wicks” perspiration away from your skin.
-The outermost layer, including pants, should be wind and water resistant.
+The outermost layer should be wind and water resistant.

 - Water and wind resistant pants are the best bet, and you will be glad you have them on the snow.
 Snow or ski pants are ideal, jeans are not the best choice for an outer layer, but can be worn with a waterproof shell over them.
 Be sure your pants are wide enough at the bottom of the legs to fit over large boots.

-- Jacket or shell with a high collar, again water and wind resistant is ideal.
+- Wear a warm collared shirt, sweater or fleece, and a jacket or shell with a high collar.
+Again water and wind resistant is ideal.

-- For your feet, one pair of thin socks is all that is needed – too many socks will restrict circulation and affect boot fit.
-Wool or acrylic socks are better than cotton athletic socks, but make sure the socks are long so they will extend up above your ski boot.
-Ski and snowboard boots are made with insulation and will keep your feet warm.
+- Ski and snowboard boots are made with insulation, so one pair of thin socks is all that is needed – too many socks will restrict circulation and affect boot fit.
+Wool or acrylic socks are better than cotton athletic socks, but make sure the socks are long and extend up above your ski boot.

-- Eye protection – Goggles and Sunglasses – Infrared and ultraviolet rays can be extremely harmful to your eyes, especially at higher altitudes.
+- Infrared and ultraviolet rays can be extremely harmful to your eyes, especially at higher altitudes.
 Good quality sunglasses are an important investment.
-Wind, blowing snow, cold, and fog can also be very uncomfortable for your eyes; Goggles are every bit as important as sunglasses.
+Wind, blowing snow, cold, and fog can also be very uncomfortable for your eyes.
+Goggles are every bit as important as sunglasses.
 Always take both with you, even if the day seems perfect.

-- Gloves or Mittens should always be worn no matter what the temperature is.
+- Gloves or mittens should be worn no matter what the temperature is.
 Avoid knit gloves as they get wet very quickly.

-- A warm hat that covers your ears.
-You lose 90% of your body heat through your head; get a warm hat and wear it!
+- You lose 90% of your body heat through your head – get a warm hat that covers your ears and wear it!

-The Alpine Ski Shop, conveniently located on the lower level of the lodge, carries a wide variety of every item listed above.
+The Alpine Ski Shop, located on the lower level of the lodge, carries a wide variety of every item listed above.
 The Gift Shop, on the 2nd level of the lodge can also outfit you with rental clothing from head to toe.
-Stop by either upon arrival to the Mtn., and let our friendly staff help you complete your outfit!
+Stop by either upon arrival and let our friendly staff help you complete your outfit!

 - Always stay in control, and be able to stop or avoid other people or objects.